 A special thank you to my friend my friend Emily Traxler from Le.Cultivateur Blog who first shared a fun DIY Angel Vine Topiary that I absolutely loved!
 Emily used an Angel Vine plant for her topiary.
 Angel Vines are perfect for topiaries with their delicate leaves and trailing vines.
 They wrap easily around structures and with a good amount of sun – they’re generally happy!
 I searched wide and far here in MA for Angel Vine and could not find one.
 However, I did find some “leggy” ivy plants and rosemary plants, so I went with those instead.

 Thank you for visiting the blog today!
-It was fun sharing my DIY topiary using a Grapevine Wreath in two styles!
-Save this project as ivy and rosemary topiary plants make great gifts!
+It was fun sharing my DIY Topiary with Grapevine Wreaths and Live Plants in two styles!
+Save this project, as ivy and rosemary topiary plants make great gifts!
 I hope you have fun making your own topiary.

 Similar Posts